KSWeissmueller/ksweissmueller.github.io/_pages/researchprojects.md

 In the face of strong headwinds against multilateralism, eroding trust, and decreasing perceived legitimacy and relevance of trade-related IOs, a solid and effective strategy of Deliberative Quality allows to better address such challenges, paving the way for a renovated role for IOs.
 The three organizations will be directly engaged not only through the case studies carried out in the project - formal trade negotiations at WTO (case of fisheries), trade analysis and reporting at UNCTAD (e-commerce strategy), and trade empowerment at ITC (women and trade initiative) - but also in terms of validation of the framework and dissemination of results.
+* *Click here for more information:* <a href="https://snis.ch/projects/deliberative-quality-in-trade-related-international-organizations/">https://snis.ch/projects/deliberative-quality-in-trade-related-international-organizations/</a>

 <br/>